Health and Safety

 • Kids should remove all jewelry before playing, including watches, rings, earrings, and necklaces.

 Many teams find it useful to have designated safety personnel, preferably a parent with first aid or medical experience.
-For any emergency or life-threatening injury, never hesitate to call 911!
+For any emergency or life-threatening injury, never hesitate to call 911.

-First Aid Kits are distributed as part of the team equipment package.
+First Aid Kits are distributed as part of the Team Equipment Package.
 Please ensure that your kit is replenished as required.
-Please complete the first aid kit inventory form before returning the kit at the end of the season.
+Please complete the First Aid Kit Inventory Form before returning the kit at the end of the season.

 For any player with a pre-existing medical conditions (e.g. asthma, anaphylaxis, diabetes etc.), information should be declared during registration.
 In such cases, parents should be advised that team personnel are not authorized to administer medication.
 Please ensure that there is a clear plan in place with the parent(s)/guardian(s) in the event of a medical emergency.
 For any emergency or life-threatening injury, never hesitate to call 911.